John-Doggett/DNS-Reflection-Stress-Test/README.md

 # DNS-Reflection-Stress-Test
 An opensource DNS reflection and amplification stress test.
-<br>Uses ipv4 udp spoofing to send dns request packets to dns servers, which are amplified and sent back to the spoofed ip address.
+<br>Uses IPv4 UDP spoofing to send DNS request packets to DNS servers, which are amplified and sent back to the spoofed IP address.